LORNeer/MC-Server-Rules/Rules-EN.md

 # Minecraft Server Rules/Information
 This minecraft server runs on Minecraft Java version 1.18., the Caves & Cliffs Part II update.
 The gamemode is set to survival.
 The difficulty is set to normal.
-Access to this server is limited (whitelist).
-Extended inviting is allowed but
+Access to this server is limited (whitelist -> message the admins to get whitelisted).
-the inviter is responsible for those invited.
+Extended inviting is allowed but the inviter is responsible for those invited.
 If you want to invite somebody just add them to the Discord and tell them to message an admin to be whitelisted.
 The seed will **not** be revealed.

 Below you can find the rules for said Minecraft Server.